boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 As the merchant does not know the latest state of a payment channel, the merchant initiates a unilateral closure by effectively forcing the customer to close the channel within a timeout period.
 The length of the timeout period is determined by `self_delay` (the same as the timeout period for `@custClose`).

-The merchant can initiate closure by calling the `@expiry` entrypoint.
+The merchant can initiate closure by calling the `@expiry` entrypoint of the [Tezos smart contract](2-contract-origination.md#tezos-smart-contract).
 Note that an operation calling the `@expiry` entrypoint will only be successful if the sender is `merch_addr`, as defined in the smart contract.

 As soon as the customer observes the `@expiry` entrypoint on the smart contract being called, they will prevent any payments on the channel from happening and call `@custClose` with the latest channel state and closing signature (as described in [Unilateral Customer Close](#unilateral-customer-close)).